Ieroklis Stoltidis

+Ieroklis Stoltidis (Ιεροκλής Στολτίδης; born 2 February 1975) is a Greek retired international professional association football player, who played as midfielder, and is the current caretaker manager of Super League Greece 2 club Iraklis.

 Club career

 Stoltidis started out with Pontioi Kozanis FC in the fourth division before signing for Iraklis FC, where he spent eleven years.
 He made his Alpha Ethniki debut for the Thessaloniki-based club in December 1992 but did not become a regular until 1995–96.
 The following term he played UEFA Cup football for the first time.
 Stoltidis stood out in 2002–03 and was named the club's player of the season.
 In June, after 234 league matches, he left for Olympiacos CFP, signing a two-year contract.
 He was signed to replace Zé Elias at Olympiacos.

 Crucial goals against eventual champions Panathinaikos and AEK Athens in 2003–04 endeared him to supporters.
 Stoltidis also relished his first taste of UEFA Champions League football, scoring twice in five appearances.
 A regular in Dusan Bajevic's side in 2004–05, he played 25 league matches and scored twice.
 He appeared in all 540 minutes of the Champions League campaign and scored the winner at home against eventual champions Liverpool.
 In the same season, he won the Alpha Ethniki as well as the Greek Cup with Olympiacos.

-During the 2005–06 season, he started in the first eleven in the Greek El Clasico, Panathinaikos vs Olympiacos, and went on to score in Olympiacos' 2–0 victory.
+During the 2005–06 season, he started in the first eleven in the Greek El Clasico, Panathinaikos versus Olympiacos, and went on to score in Olympiacos' 2–0 victory.
 On 23 November 2005, during a Champions League fixture against Rosenborg, he made a reckless challenge on 18-year-old opponent Per Ciljan Skjelbred, breaking both bones in the teenager's lower leg just above the ankle.
 Stoltidis finished the season with another Olympiacos double as well as the award for Greek Footballer of the Year.

 The 2007–08 season would once again prove successful for Stoltidis.
 One half of Takis Lemonis' defensive midfield duo, Akis formed a strong partnership with Argentine international Cristian Raul Ledesma.
 Stoltidis also continued his streak of Champions League success, this time helping Olympiacos finish second and gaining entry into the Round of 16.
 Finishing the group stages with three goals and two assists, Stoltidis pulled off some of the most memorable performances of his career, notably the 3–1 (away) and 3–0 (home) victories against Werder Bremen where Stoltidis found the back of the net three times.

 In 2010, he signed with Kerkyra on a one-year contract where he would finish his career a year later in 2011.